Browse Articles

 Retrieve Operation

-We can retrieve data from one or more tables/views with the help of join, using a stored procedure.
+We can retrieve data from one or more tables/views in SQL with the help of join, using a stored procedure.
 We can put multiple SQL statements within a single stored procedure.
-Below code is used to fetch data from a table "Employee" using a stored procedure
+The below code is used to fetch data from a table "Employee" using a stored procedure in SQL

 -- first we Insert data in the table